alechenninger/lightblue.js/README.md

 ### AngularJS
-If angular is detected, a "lightblue" module will be registered with a "lightblue" service as the a namespace for lightblue facilities.
+If angular is detected, a "lightblue" module will be registered with a "lightblue" service as a namespace for lightblue facilities.
 In this environment, Angular's `$http` service will be used instead of making XHR requests directly.
 You can configure the host(s) to use using providers.